samelstob/notes/management-notes/papers/papers.md

 ### 5.3 Consistent Hashing

-* "Magleve hashing provides almost perfect load balancing no matter what the table size is.
+* "Maglev hashing provides almost perfect load balancing no matter what the table size is.
 When table size is 65537 Karger and Rendezvous require backends to be overprovisioned by 29.7% amd 49.5% respectively.
 The numbers drop to 10.3% and 12.3% as the table size grows to 655373.